 In grades 1 and 2, assignments are generally of a study nature, either in mastering reading vocabulary, math facts, or spelling words.
-No specific times are required.
-This memory work does require the help of parents.
 Beginning in grade 3, more specific written work is assigned.
 Completion of assignments helps to reinforce concepts taught in class.